Tips for Choosing the Best Conveyancer or Solicitor

-The conveyancing firm you are considering is sure to tell you how great they are, but try to find out what other people think.
+The conveyancing firm you are considering will no doubt sing its own praises.
+But what are the experiences of other clients?
 Get as much information as you can from:

-- Friends and family who have bought or sold property
+- Friends and family who have bought or sold a property

 - Online reviews

-Ask yourself how quickly a conveyancer responded to your initial request for a quote.
+How quickly did the prospective conveyancer respond to your quote request?
 How keen were they to secure your business?
 If the solicitor takes a long time to get back to you or you had to chase them, this is a red flag.

 A conveyancing quote should really be an instant process.

-Buying or selling a house is a protracted process with a lot of paperwork and inevitable delays, so you need your conveyancing solicitor to be highly responsive, proactive and communicative.
+Buying or selling a house is a complex process with a lot of paperwork and inevitable delays.
+You need your conveyancing solicitor to be highly responsive, proactive and communicative.